javanto/royal-baby-tracker/README.md

 Royal Baby Tracker
 ==================

-An example of styled Android action bar with the AppCompat library.
+An example of a styled Android action bar with the AppCompat library.